 There is an Extradition warrant in my name.
 What shall I do?

-If you do know that there is an European Arrest Warrant (or an International Arrest Warrant from a country outside the European Union) it is often advisable to surrender yourself to your local police station or to Westminster Magistrates Court, as this will increase your chances of being granted bail later on.
+If you do know that there is a European Arrest Warrant, now known as a TaCA warrant (or an International Arrest Warrant from a country outside the European Union) in your name, it is advisable to surrender yourself to your local police station or to Westminster Magistrates Court, as this will increase your chances of being granted bail later.

-You can ask at the police station for legal advice, but it is likely that this will be provided over the telephone, and that you will not be able to speak to a solicitor of your choice.
+You can ask at the police station for advice on extradition law, but it is likely that this will be provided over the telephone, and you will not be able to speak to a solicitor of your choice.
 However, you should be able to speak to your family.
-They can contact us directly and arrange for us to attend the police station to offer you free independent legal advice.
+They can contact JFH Crime directly and arrange for us to attend the police station to offer you free independent legal advice.

-Where ever you are in the country you must then be taken to Westminster Magistrates’ Court “as soon as practicable.”
-In practice that means the same day if you are arrested very early in the morning, or you live near London.
+Wherever you are in the country you must then be taken to Westminster Magistrates’ Court as soon as practicable.
+In practice, that means the same day if you are arrested very early in the morning or live in or near London.
 If not, it is likely to be the next day.

 Please note that the information contained in this article was correct at the time of writing.
 There may have been updates to the law since the article was written, which may affect the information and advice given therein.